Z-Ray-Entertainment/SingularityEngine/CONTRIBUTING.md

 of develompent alpha release).
 This branch is always functional and tested.
 Only administrators are allowed do merge other branches into the master.
+The master branch is onyl updated if a milestone was successfully compleated and testet in the other branches.

 ### Stage ###
 The stage is a pre release branch whitch intends to be the final testing branch